Desire, I Want to Turn Into You: Release

 Desire, I Want to Turn Into You was announced in December 2022.
+At the 66th Annual Grammy Awards on February 4, 2024, Polachek hinted that she would be releasing something on Valentine's Day, which is Desire's first anniversary.
+Three days later, the reissue of the album, subtitled Everasking Edition, was announced.

 Singles

 Polachek released the lead single "Bunny Is a Rider" in July 2021, which was written before she went into lockdown.
 She released the trip hop inspired "Billions" as a single in February.
 Polachek stated the song took 19 months to finish.
 The single featured a rework of "Long Road Home", her collaboration with Oneohtrix Point Never from his 2020 album Magic Oneohtrix Point Never, as the B-side.
 "Sunset" was released as a single in October.
 Polachek has cited Ennio Morricone's Spaghetti Western film scores as an influence on the song.
 "Welcome to My Island", which Polachek calls her "brattiest song to date", was released alongside the album announcement.
 On January 20, a remix by Charli XCX and the 1975's George Daniel was released.
 "Blood and Butter" was released on January 31, 2023.
+"Smoke" was released as a single on April 6, 2023, during her Spiraling Tour.
+It was accompanied by a music video that premiered on the same day.

+Polachek released "Dang" on October 17, 2023, as the lead single from Desire, I Want to Turn Into You: Everasking Edition.
+She performed the song the same evening on The Late Show with Stephen Colbert.
+After Polachek and Weyes Blood performed "Butterfly Net" live together several times throughout 2023, including at the Glastonbury and Fuji Rock Festivals, they released their joint version of the song on February 7, 2024, alongside the Everasking Edition announcement.